mpro34/MagicMayhem/README.md

 - [ ] **Steam**: Make game available on Steam.

 ## Story Goals:
 - The world has been ravaged by a virus.
 Magicians of the world have tried to combat this threat to no avail.
 You are a team of Magician Soldiers trying to survive a zombie onslaught.
 There are no guns, your attacking consists of magic abilities through magic stones and melee.
 All abilities are modeled after elements that have either damage, utility or both.
-Each player is able to equip one magic stone in each hand, thus imbueing the player with that element.
+Each player is able to equip one magic stone at a time and a melee weapon.
 The zombie virus is highly infectious, thus making the smallest contact from a zombie possible to infect the player.

 ## Gameplay Goals:
 - A round-based 3rd person shooter where the player will be shooting magic abilities and not bullets.